panda3d/panda3d-docs/programming/texturing/playing-mpg-and-avi-files.rst

 For powers-of-two limited graphics hardware
 -------------------------------------------

-If your graphics hardware does not support non power-of-two texture, your movie texture size would be shifted up to the next larger power of two size.
-For example, it you have a movie of 640 x 360 in size, the generated texture would be actually 1024 x 512.
+If your graphics hardware does not support non power-of-two textures, your movie texture size would be shifted up to the next larger power of two size.
+For example, if you have a movie of 640 x 360 in size, the generated texture would be actually 1024 x 512.
 The result is a texture that contains a movie in the lower-left corner, and a black pad region to the right and upper portion of the texture.